-In accordance with the Unified Guidance (EPA 2009), data points will be identified as outliers if the value was an "extreme, unusual-looking measurement" and "inconsistent with the distribution of the remaining measurements."
-The Unified Guidance (EPA 2009) recommends testing for outliers within baseline data, but cautions against removal of outliers, unless a likely error or specific discrepancy can be identified, such as recordkeeping errors, unusual sampling and laboratory procedures or conditions, inconsistent sample turbidity, or values significantly outside the range of other results.
-In accordance with the Unified Guidance (EPA 2009), apparent outliers will be periodically revisited even if initially removed, due to the propensity of groundwater chemistry to change over time.
+In accordance with the Unified Guidance, data points will be identified as outliers if the value was an "extreme, unusual-looking measurement" and "inconsistent with the distribution of the remaining measurements" (USEPA 2009).
+The Unified Guidance (USEPA 2009) recommends testing for outliers within baseline data, but cautions against removal of outliers, unless a likely error or specific discrepancy can be identified, such as recordkeeping errors, unusual sampling or laboratory procedures or conditions, inconsistent sample turbidity, or values significantly outside the range of other results.
+In accordance with the Unified Guidance (USEPA 2009), apparent outliers will be periodically revisited even if initially removed, due to the propensity of groundwater chemistry to change over time.

-Outliers will be evaluated and identified through visual inspection and the EPA-recommended Dixon's Test for statistical outliers (or Rosner's Test when there are greater than 25 samples).
-Dixon's and Rosner's Tests assume that all data values, except the suspected outlier, are normally distributed or log-normally distributed.
+Outliers will be evaluated and identified through visual inspection and Dixon's test for statistical outliers, which is the method recommended by the United States Environmental Protection Agency (USEPA), or Rosner's test when there are greater than 25 samples.
+Dixon's and Rosner's tests assume that all data values, except the suspected outlier, are normally distributed or can be transformed to a normal distribution.
 Consequently, visual inspection of concentrations over time is important in screening for outliers.
-The effect of removing outliers from the baseline data will usually be to lower the statistical limit (due to a reduction in the standard deviation), resulting in a more conservative statistical limit and improving the odds of detecting increasing concentration levels.
+The effect of removing outliers from the baseline data will usually be to lower the statistical limit (due to a reduction in the standard deviation), resulting in a more conservative statistical limit and improving the detection of increasing concentration levels.